 Hearst Castle History

 By 1947, the estate has a twin-towered main building, three guesthouses, and 127 acres of gardens, fountains, and pools.
 After Hearst’s death in 1951, the castle became a California State Park in 1958.
-Since then, it has been operated as the Hearst San Simeon State Historical Monument, which includes the estate, as well as it’s art and antique collection.
+Since then, it has operated as the Hearst San Simeon State Historical Monument, which includes the estate, as well as an art and antique collection.

-Best Hearst Castle Tours
+The Best Hearst Castle Tours

-The estate has 165 rooms and 127 acres of gardens, terraces, pools, and walkways.
-We took the Grand Rooms and the Upstairs Suites tours.
-To be honest, our guide on the first tour was lackluster and didn’t really engage me as a visitor.
-So much so that I actually thought it was a waste of a trip.
-I’m the kind of person that can look at a beautiful place or thing and pretty much respond with ‘eh’ until I actually know something about it.
+Which Heart Castle tour is the best?
+Being that the estate has 165 rooms and 127 acres of gardens, terraces, pools, and walkways, it is a vast place to visit.
+We opted to take the Grand Rooms and the Upstairs Suites tours.
+To be honest, our guide on the first tour was lackluster and didn’t engage me as a visitor.
+So much so that I thought it was a waste of a day trip in California.
+I’m the kind of person that can look at a beautiful place or destination and pretty much respond with ‘eh’ until I actually know something about it.

 Without details, I’m just not as interested.
 And this tour guide lacked a lot of details, so much so that I could have probably given the Hearst Castle Grand Rooms tour.
-And that’s the whole point of a tour guide, it’s someone there to inform you about the location.
+And that’s the whole point of a tour guide.
+It’s someone there to inform you about the location.
 However, all was redeemed by the second tour guide who was bustling with facts and tales of Hearst Castle.
-I wish I could remember her name because I’d totally give her a shout out here.
+I wish I could remember her name because I’d give her a shout out here.
 So honestly, in my opinion, it depends on what tour guide you get as far as which is the best Hearst Castle tour.